TGX 1.1.1

 Wireframe and debug drawing

 The renderer also contains wireframe, dot and normal-visualization methods.
 They are useful for inspecting geometry and debugging transforms.
-They are not the main optimized path of the 3D engine, and high-quality wireframe drawing can be much slower than solid rendering.
+Wireframe methods ignore lighting and use the current material color.

 renderer.drawMesh(&mesh);